AvishkarVichare/project-1/Readme.md

 **What I learnt in this project**:

-  - I learned how to use position , how they really works.
+  - I learned how to use position , how they really works, how they are different.
   - I learned to create navbar link hover effect.

 **The project took ***9 Hours*** to complete.**